🚨 URGENT? We're Available 24/7 — Call Now: (929) 429-2429

 Can I use the door with a broken cable?

-No. A broken cable puts uneven stress on all other hardware and can cause the door to fall or jam completely.
+No. A cable repair puts uneven stress on all other hardware and can cause the door to fall or jam completely.
 Call us immediately.

 Do you replace both cables at once?